junxit/us-congress-bills-116/metadata.md

 - 2019-11-22 — Placed on the Union Calendar, Calendar No. 250.
 - 2019-11-22 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 116-309.
 - 2019-11-22 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 116-309.
+- 2020-02-10 — Considered under suspension of the rules. (consideration: CR H993-994)
+- 2020-02-10 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4432.
+- 2020-02-10 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-02-10 — Ms. Torres Small (NM) moved to suspend the rules and pass the bill, as amended.
+- 2020-02-10 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H993)
+- 2020-02-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.